yavko/yavkOS/devlogs/day-10.md

 ## Actual work
 I found a comment under a `blog-os` post describing a `Spawner` for spawning tasks, instead of storing them in the executor, I think ill try implementing that.

+## That was it, I gave up, too many problems, this will continue in 3 days